 Pure Planet came 5th out of 35 energy companies when we asked 7,460 members of the public in the annual Which? energy companies satisfaction survey.
 Our analysis gives a broad and independent view of energy companies so you can be sure that you're picking the best when you use our results.

-Pure Planet is one of just two Which?
-Recommended Providers (WRPs) for energy this year, gaining the award by passing all our tough assessments.
+Pure Planet was one of just two Which?
+Recommended Providers (WRPs) for energy this year, until it closed.

 The graphic beneath shows the breakdown of Pure Planet’s score in our latest survey.
 Scroll down to read our verdict on Pure Planet and to find out more about its prices.

 Pure Planet also passed our assessment comparing its procedures with those of other firms, and our performance and pricing checks, to become a Which?
 Recommended Provider for the second year in a row.